 The Bernalillo County Sheriff’s Office is partnering with local businesses to deliver care packages to those in need.
 The care packages are for people who cannot leave their homes and will be delivered by uniformed deputies.
 For example, items needed include toilet paper, paper towels, water, milk and non-perishables.
 If you need assistance or would like to donate call 505-377-6566.

 Albuquerque’s Animal Welfare is asking people to use their time at home to help an animal looking for a home.
-The shelter wants people to sign up for their new emergency foster program, which is a list of people willing to temporarily take home a shelter pet for the next four to six weeks as the coronavirus pandemic continues.
+For example, the shelter wants people to sign up for their new emergency foster program.
+The program is based on compiling a list of people willing to temporarily take home a shelter pet for the next 4-6 weeks as the coronavirus pandemic continues.
 Also, the east and westside shelters will be giving people who sign up to foster, food, blankets and toy for the animal.

 Covid-19 Testing Sites Statewide